cylon56/beautiful-jekyll/training/ethwaterloo-2017.md

 title: EthWaterloo 2017 Hackathon - Intro to Solidity and Remix
 subtitle: Getting Started with Ethereum
 ---
-# IC3 Ethereum/Cornell Bootcamp: Getting Started with Ethereum and Solidity
+# EthWaterloo 2017 Hackathon - Intro to Solidity and Remix

 ## Requirements: